Jason Campbell - The Independent Voice!

 With a steadfast partner, great advisors and input from you I was able to run a good positive campaign.

 One person however, has been invaluable to our campaign: Luana Conley.
 From day one she created excellent graphics for all the walk pieces, mailers, and ads, proof read text, organized lists, and kept me on track.
 The success of this campaign is in large part due to Luana.
+I couldn't have done it without you, Luana.
+I'm forever grateful.

 And Douglas Ambort contributed greatly from afar working his digital magic to help keep my name visible.